 2. Adjust Your Given Time Frame

-We all have yawned during the long boring presentations in our educational or official career where we quickly forgot the ones that were too long or void of details.
-Therefore, we suggest you present your idea deck within the set time limit.
-Allot time duration to each slide from deck to avoid rushing the content at the end but remember, ending your explanation before the set limit is also not acceptable.
+We have all experienced boredom during long, uneventful presentations during our educational or professional careers.
+We quickly forget the details of presentations that are too long or lack substance.
+Therefore, we suggest that you present your idea deck within the set time limit.
+Allocate time to each slide in your deck to avoid rushing through content at the end.
+Remember, ending your explanation before the set time limit is also not acceptable.

-- You are not here for a book reading session; you are here to impress the giants of the industry.
-So, being boring does not take you anywhere.
-Instead of directly reading from the slides, act as if you are talking to the investors.
+- Remember, you're not here for a book reading session; you're here to impress industry giants.
+Being boring won't get you anywhere.
+Instead of directly reading from the slides, act as if you're talking to the investors.

-- Allocate minutes to each slide, and remember, no slide from deck needs more than 3 minutes.
+- Allocate a few minutes to each slide, and remember that no slide from the deck needs more than 3 minutes.

 - Keep some time for a heart-to-heart discussion with the investors.
 Encourage them to ask questions.
 Be excited and transfer that excitement.